Kikobeats/cacheable-response/README.md

 At least, **cacheable-response** needs two things:

-- **get**: The method to be called for creating a fresh cacheable response associated with the current route path.
+- **get**: It creates a fresh cacheable response associated with the current route path.
 - **send**: It determines how the response should be rendered.

 **cacheable-response** is _framework agnostic_: It could be used with any library that accepts `(request, response)` as input.